7 Sep 2022, 14:42 — 8 min read

 Manufacturer --> Supplier --> Distributor/Traders --> Retailer --> Customer.

-This is what a B2B supply chain looks like.
-The introduction of eCommerce for the B2B sector has helped businesses in reducing costs, improving data accuracy, streamlining business processes, accelerating business cycles, and enhancing customer service.
-Let’s understand who will benefit by creating an eCommerce platform in this chain.
+The introduction of ecommerce for the B2B sector has helped businesses in reducing costs, improving data accuracy, streamlining business processes, accelerating business cycles, and enhancing customer service.
+Let’s understand who will benefit by creating an ecommerce platform in this chain.

 Digital catalogues help to get business in real-time.
 Having your product catalogues online allows you to reach out to more customers, especially those who have shifted entirely to the online space. eCommerce offers an excellent search function and customers can easily find exactly what they are looking for.
 A digital catalogue acts as a reference for your business, and allows your existing and potential customers to view your products and services from wherever they are, as long as they have access to the internet and a mobile phone.